Discover the impact the American Civil War had on families across the country, including right here in Waynesboro.

 The Civil War wasn’t all cannons and gunpowder, glory and gusto.
 For us, it’s an opportunity to pause and reflect on a pivotal turning point in our nation’s history and, more importantly, to remember what took place on this very property in the summer of 1863 when the war’s effects arrived on our doorstep.

-This event gives guests a glimpse into daily life for civilians on the many farmsteads and small rural towns scattered throughout the greater Waynesboro countryside during the summer of 1863.
-Learn what it was like for these ordinary folk to have their properties occupied for two weeks by Confederate invaders only to be hit again as the defeated rebel caravan limped its way back over the mountain pass from Gettysburg.
+This event gives guests a glimpse into daily life for civilians on the many farmsteads and small rural towns scattered throughout the greater Waynesboro countryside during the American Civil War.
+Learn what it was like for these ordinary folk to have their properties occupied by Confederate invaders or what happened to them when a defeated rebel caravan limped its way back over the mountain pass from Gettysburg.

 Guests are encouraged to visit with living historians portraying farmers and townspeople for demonstrations of period agricultural activities, food and lifeways.
 Strike up conversations with event participants on anything from social and political happenings of the time, medicine, fashion, child-rearing, marriage, death, slavery and abolition.
 Be prepared to hear a variety of perspectives, as numerous as the people who truly lived through this turbulent time.
 Take time to listen, share, question, remember, learn, and perhaps agree to disagree.

 Your experience also includes a full tour of Renfrew’s two farmsteads with access to the Royer and Fahnestock houses, outbuildings, and barns.
 Explore exhibits of authentic artifacts from private collections and hear compelling presentations from noted historians.
 All this and more awaits as we invite you to walk back in time to the Civil War Era this weekend at Renfrew.